-I'd never really focused in on Robert Siodmak as a notable auteur (I got him mixed up with his brother Curt) but after seeing PHANTOM, I looked him up in David Thomson's Biography of Film:
+I'd never really focused in on Robert Siodmak as a notable auteur (I got him mixed up with his brainy brother Curt) but after seeing PHANTOM, I looked him up in David Thomson's Biography of Film:

 Man, now I agree.
-What I love about this film also is the linchpin it provides in better linking film noir to a kind of anti-Nazi propaganda: a lot of the Weimar film and theater craftsmen the Nazis drove from the Third Reich in the early 1930s found a home in Hollywood.
-After they left, the German films under Goebbels was all sunlight, health, mountains, and music with shadows and urban blight reserved for negative depictions of Jews.
-Over in America the 'degenerate' German emigres used their intellect and surrealistic shadowplay to mock--via the 'film noir'--Goebbel's ideals, as if to say to him, "You think we're dangerous, dirty urban dreck?
-Motherfucker, wait til you see this!""He (Siodmak's) was never more than an assignment director but he never lost a mordant sense of humor, narrative economy, a relish for actors and actresses, a special care for interiors, and a readiness to extract the best from the system...
+What I love about PHANTOM also is the linchpin it provides in better linking wartime noir to anti-Nazi propaganda.
+Like Siodmak himself, Weimar era artists had fled to Hollywood in droves in the mid thirties when the Nazi writing was on the wall.
+After they left, the German films under Goebbels were all sunlight, health, mountains, and music with shadows and urban blight reserved for negative depictions of Jews.
+Over in America the 'degenerate' German emigres used their intellect and surrealistic shadowplay to mock--via the 'film noir'--Goebbel's ideals, relishing the chance offered by the B-movie to throw logic and sanity to the wind and create funhouse opposites of Nazi sanctioned art.
+Aware of censorship's sticky hypocrisy, even in free speech America, Weimar-expats like Siodmak proved too smart for the heimliche morons at the ratings board: dangerous political statements were sewn into details as small as spotlights on strangling hands and sweat on bartenders' shirts.
+Even today, or last week when I saw it on TCM, LADY works a surrealist sucker punch that would make a healthy Aryan buckle to his knees and a censor do a spit-take, if they knew how to read a leer."He (Siodmak's) was never more than an assignment director but he never lost a mordant sense of humor, narrative economy, a relish for actors and actresses, a special care for interiors, and a readiness to extract the best from the system...
 He was an artist, and he deserves fuller retrospectives."